Reverse Stable Diffusion: What prompt was used to generate this image?: Related work

 Recent image captioning models have adopted the transformer architecture introduced by~\citet{Vaswani-NIPS-2017}.
 Most studies \citep{Herdade-NeurIPS-2019, Guo-CVPR-2020, Luo-AAAI-2021} used the original encoder-decoder architecture, followed closely by architectures \citep{Li-ECCV-2020, Zhang-CVPR-2021} inspired by the BERT model \citep{Devlin-NAACL-2019}.
 Another research direction leading to improvements on the image captioning task is focused on multimodal image and text alignment.
 This was usually adopted as a pre-training task \citep{radford-pmlr-2021, Li-ICML-2022}.
 The CLIP (Contrastive Language-Image Pre-training) model introduced by \citet{radford-pmlr-2021} represents a stepping stone in the multimodal field, showing great zero-shot capabilities.
 It involves jointly training two encoders, one for images and one for text, with the objective of minimizing a contrastive loss, \ie~whether or not the image and the text match.
 As a result, the cosine similarity between the embedding of an image and that of its description, resulting from the corresponding encoders, should be high, while counterexamples produce a low similarity. \citet{Shen-ICLR-2022} and \citet{Mokady-Arxiv-2021} studied the impact of the CLIP visual encoder on the image captioning task, without additional fine-tuning.
 The BLIP model \citep{Li-ICML-2022}, short for Bootstrapping Language-Image Pre-training, introduces a novel architectural design and pre-training strategy.
 Its aim is to create a model that can both understand and generate language.

 Our framework is distinct from image captioning approaches because we do not aim to generate natural language image descriptions, but rather to map the images directly into a text embedding space.
 Moreover, we propose three novel contributions and integrate them into a unified learning framework to significantly boost the performance of the employed models, when these models are used both independently and jointly.

+\textbf{Diffusion model inversion.} Recent studies, motivated by the application of diffusion models in text-based image editing, have focused on image inversion techniques to retrieve the initial noise that recreates a specified image~\citep{song-ICLR-2021b, Wallace-CVPR-2023, Mokady-CVPR-2023}.
+In this line of work, \citet{Mokady-CVPR-2023} enhanced DDIM inversion \citep{song-ICLR-2021b} through the optimization of unconditional text embeddings.
+Meanwhile, EDICT \citep{Wallace-CVPR-2023} leverages coupling layers found in normalizing flows to perform precise image inversions.